 Sites like Amazon wouldn’t be what they are without thoroughness.
 Like for most retailers, all of their on-site and social media activity was amplified by email campaigns urging users not to miss any deals.

-A week-long deals extravaganza was also offered to 21.
-Marvel fans, including an aptly designed Cyber Monday campaign.
+A week-long deals extravaganza was also offered to 24.
+Marvel fans, including an aptly designed Cyber Monday campaign in 2016.

 Tip: Cyber Week is not for the faint of heart, make sure you are prepared for an intense week of sales and promotion.